SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/07-Homework.md

 [/code-editor]
 [task-description]

-Write a JavaScript program, which:
+Create a JavaScript program, which:

 Prints 'Hello JavaScript' on the console.